 - ‘Well, you have made a simple choice – you know not/how to choose a man.’
 (II.v) – The Nurse’s gentle teasing of Juliet, joking that Romeo is an unsuitable match for her, makes little sense if students take ‘simple’ to mean ‘not difficult’.
 In this context, however, it means ‘foolish’, which makes much more sense.

 - ‘Throw your mistemper’d weapons to the ground’ (I.i) – Prince Escalus’ command seems to personify the weapons, making them appear bad-tempered.
 This oddly places blame for the violence on the swords themselves.
 Yet the real meaning of ‘mistemper’d’ is ‘made with evil intent’ (steel is heated, or ‘tempered’, as part of the process of creation), which correctly recognises that the human creators, and wielders, of the weapons are at fault.

 Giving these three points consideration might help you towards a subtle shift in your approach to teaching the whole text, and might help you tackle some of your students’ stubborn misconceptions.

 By Mark Roberts

-Mark Roberts is currently working on the introduction to the Collins Classroom Classic edition of Romeo and Juliet.
+Mark Roberts worked on the detailed introduction to the Collins Classroom Classic edition of Romeo and Juliet.

 He is Assistant Principal and teaches English at a 11-18 comprehensive in Devon.
 As well as writing for TES magazine on educational issues, he also contributes to emagazine, the magazine for A level English students.
 Mark is the author of the introduction to the Collins Classroom Classic edition of Frankenstein, and co-author of Boys Don’t Try?
 Rethinking Masculinity in Schools, published by Routledge.